PatrickBN/CYBR8420_Team5/Design for Software Security.md

       Description: 	Employee may be spoofed by an attacker and this may lead to data being sent to the attacker's target instead of Employee.
 Consider using a standard authentication mechanism to identify the external entity.

-      Justification: Use mutual TLS (Transport Layer Security) to authenticate both the employee’s device/system and the external destination entity.
+      Justification: Use of digital certificates ensures proper authentication

   19. External Entity Employee Potentially Denies Receiving Data